 Your GDPR Responsibilities

-GDPR will replace the 1995 data protection law in the UK on 25th May 2018.
-It will apply to any business that holds personal data in any way.
+GDPR replaced the 1995 data protection law on the UK on 25th May 2018.
+It applies to any business that holds personal data in any way.

 Every business is different and you need to assess your own data collection and storage practices, seek your own legal advice and ensure that your business is compliant with the GDPR by the deadline, 25th May 2018.

-We are currently working through our own GDPR project plan to ensure we will be compliant by 25th May.
-We are following the ‘Getting ready for the GDPR’ checklist hosted on the ICO website which you can see here.
+We have worked through our own GDPR project plan and have followed the ‘Getting ready for the GDPR’ checklist hosted on the ICO website which you can see here.

-Our project activities include (but are not limited to):
+Our project activities included (but were not limited to):

 - Reviewing the data we hold as a business